-users.
+I characterize the under-reporting in billing data as providing an informal subsidy to constituents of the ruling party.
+This under-reporting of bills can be approximated by an average price subsidy provided to all consumers in constituencies aligned with the ruling party.
+Therefore, for tractability, I treat the subsidies as a price subsidy.
+In Figure 10, I describe this setup with a downward sloping consumer-demand curve and an upward sloping provider-supply curve, based on the assumption that as supply increases the electricity provider must purchase electricity from progressively more expensive sources.
+Under an efficient market, the price charged for electricity would be $P{efficient}$.
+However, in reality, most electricity providers cross-subsidize residential and smaller commercial users by charging higher prices for industrial users.
 It follows that the price paid per unit of electricity by consumers in my data is lower than $P{efficient}$, and I refer to this price as P{tariff} .
 The price schedule facing residential users in rural and urban areas, and commercial users in rural and urban areas are different.
-Figure C5 in Appendix C shows the price schedule for these four consumer groups between 2012 and 2016.
-I focus on these groups for the welfare analysis as they are the majority of consumers, but the complete dataset also consists of agricultural users, irrigation, and publicly owned buildings.
+Figure C1 in Appendix F shows the price schedule for these four consumer groups between 2012 and 2016.
+I focus on these groups for the welfare analysis as they are the majority of consumers.
 It follows that $P{efficient}$, and P{tariff} vary across the four consumer groups I focus on.
 As a consequence of political patronage, consumers in constituencies of the ruling party effectively face a price of $P{expected}$.

-Figure 12 shows the loss in producer surplus, gain in consumer surplus and deadweight loss to society as a result of the informal subsidies provided by politicians to their constituents.
+Figure 10 describes the loss in producer surplus, gain in consumer surplus and dead-weight loss to society as a result of the informal subsidies provided by politicians to their constituents.
 These effects are estimated based on the additional market distortions caused by moving from P{tariff} to $P{expected}$.
 In order to estimate the change in producer surplus, which refers to the entire shaded area in the graph, we need a measure of the loss in revenue to producers.
-I use the RD estimates of the shortfall in consumption reporting at the cutoff, for each consumer group (Table 2) to estimate the potential "unreported" consumption as (i.e. the difference between observed consumption of constituencies on either side of the RD cutoff).
-Using reported estimates of the marginal cost of providing electricity, I compute the lost producer surplus due to underreporting.
+I use the RD estimates of the shortfall in consumption reporting at the cutoff, for each consumer group (Table 1) to estimate the potential "unreported" consumption as (i.e. the difference between observed consumption of constituencies on either side of the RD cutoff).
+Using reported estimates of the marginal cost of providing electricity, I compute the lost producer surplus due to under-reporting.

-I then estimate the size of the gain in consumer surplus.
-The difference between the changes in producer and consumer surplus provides the size of the deadweight loss to society.
-However, as is evident from Figure 12, the change in consumer surplus depends on the price elasticity of demand for electricity.
+I then estimate the gain in consumer surplus.
+The difference between the changes in producer and consumer surplus provides the deadweight loss to society.
+However, as is evident from Figure 10, the change in consumer surplus depends on the price elasticity of demand for electricity.
 Therefore, I first estimate price elasticities of demand across consumer categories.
-I allow for the fact that the four consumer categories I focus on, residential rural, residential urban, commercial rural, and commercial urban each have different elasticities, but that these elasticities do not change over the five-year period.11
+I allow for the fact that the four consumer categories I focus on, residential rural, residential urban, commercial rural, and commercial urban each have different elasticities.14